 The Arrhythmia Clinical Nurse Specialist is a highly experienced cardiac specialist nurse who helps support patients prior to, and after ablations.
 They will contact all patients prior to admission for pre-assessment and is able to answer most questions and queries.
 They advise about specific needs such as medication, anticoagulation and aftercare.
 They will also see most patients during their brief stay.

 Role of the EP Cardiac Physiologist

 A Cardiac Physiologist is a highly trained person who makes up an integral part of the Cath Lab team.
 Their understanding and interpretation of cardiac arrhythmias and with the skills to use state of the art cardiac mapping systems plays a fundamental role during complex electrophysiology (EP) cases.
-All our Cardiac Physiologists here at the London Bridge Hospital are IBHRE accredited ensuring the best quality Physiologist is with you during your procedure.
+All our Cardiac Physiologists are BHRS or IBHRE accredited ensuring the best quality Physiologist is with you during your procedure.